-While in other countries the laws were reviewed to allowed for the establishment of Islamic banks by foreigners, only in recent time did the Nigerian monetary authorities start to look in that direction.
-Since the wealthy Nigerians are reluctant to put their money in the sector, this should have been a perfect course for kick starting Islamic banking in Nigeria.
-But as I have mentioned the policy and the existing infrastructures will not allowed for that.
-Our so called banking professionals have failed to understand the enormous foreign investment potentials provided by Islamic banking which the Western world have been using to their own advantage for sometime now.
-Or we could have used the Malaysian model where existing conventional banks were encouraged by the central bank to start independent Islamic bank, as a kind of subsidiary.
+While in other countries the laws were reviewed to allowed for the establishment of Islamic banks by foreigners, only in recent time do the Nigerian monetary authorities start to look in that direction.
+Since wealthy Nigerians are reluctant to put their money in the sector, this should have been a perfect course for kick starting Islamic banking in Nigeria.
+But as mentioned before the policy and the existing infrastructures will not allowed it.
+Our so called banking professionals have failed to understand the enormous foreign investment potentials provided by Islamic banking which the economically advanced Western world have used to their own advantage for sometime now.
+Or we could have used the Malaysian model where existing conventional banks were encouraged by the Central Bank to start an independent Islamic bank, as a kind of subsidiary.
 The enormous amount of resources at the disposal of Islamic Development Bank (IDB) based in Jeddah, Saudi Arabia, to provide assistance to countries trying to establish their own Islamic banking system, was never put to a good used by our monetary authorities.
 Likewise the various opportunities for collaboration, with countries that have already made substantial progress in the area, were not used.

-Nigeria’s Central bank under Sanusi Lamido has made another pledge to see to the actualization of the system in the country, but despite the zeal with which the current effort is been persuade, many people remain cautious until when they started to see the promise bearing fruits.
-The categorization of the banking system into groups will go along way in helping the course of Islamic banking in the country.
-But if the Central bank is indeed very serious and decided to move a bit faster than it does now, the skepticism on the part of the concerned public will subside.
-In a country like Nigeria where more than half of the population is outside the formal banking system, for reasons that included economic and religious, any set of programs that will help reduce this percentage should have been openly welcome not treated the way Islamic banking have been treated over the years.
-No matter the beliefs we held on our minds concerning Islamic banking as a phenomenon, Islamic finance has so far turned out to become an important segment of global finance that cannot be simply ignored.
-We are all watching to see how Nigeria’s aspiration to become a regional hub for global finance in Sub Saharan Africa will be achieved without revisiting the part that Islamic finance is to play in this.
+Nigeria’s Central bank under Sanusi Lamido has made pledge to see to the actualization of the system in the country.
+But, despite the zeal with which current efforts are been persuaded, people remain skeptic of the process until when they started to see it bearing fruits.
+The categorization of the Nigerian banking system into groups will go along way in helping the course of Islamic banking in the country.
+But if Central bank is indeed serious and decided to move a bit faster than it does now, the skepticism on the part of the public will subside.
+In a country like Nigeria where more than half of the population is outside the formal banking system, for reasons that included economic and socio-religious, any set of programs that will help reduce the percentage of unbanked people should have been welcome and not treated the way Islamic banking have been treated over the years.
+Despite obstacles, Islamic finance has so far become important segment of global finance that cannot be simply ignored.
+We are watching things to see how Nigeria’s aspiration to become a regional hub for global finance in Sub Saharan Africa will be achieved without revisiting the role of Islamic finance in this.